the-turing-game/the-analysis/README.md

 compunctiously called by Mr. Turing 'the imitation game' is _**deception**_ and the possible strategies of its discovery through interrogation.

-The presence of a cooperating player that possesses free will and complete information about the current state of the game is an apparent reference point for an interrogator and should be used as such in any detailed analysis of the game as a whole.
+The presence of a cooperating player that possesses free will and complete information about the current state of the game is an apparent reference point for an interrogator and should not be omitted in any detailed analysis of the game as a whole.

 This point largely invalidates the use of the 'Inverse Turing Game' ('recognition' of a human by a machine